 - Supplying musical instruments and other resources for worship

-- Providing Bibles in local languages from the Stuart Hine Trust for pupils at the Primary school and Trust High School
+- Providing Bibles in local languages from the Stuart Hine Trust to churches and for pupils at the Primary school and Trust High School

 Quicken has also shown inspirational films to the local community using equipment funded by the Spring Harvest Charitable Trust.
 Often more than 200 people turn up to watch.

-A number of churches in the UK have been particularly supportive, including Gateway Christian Fellowship; Horam Chapel; St James Church, Exeter; St John’s Church, Rowlands Castle; St Peter & St Paul, Buckingham; St Wilfrid’s, Willingdon; Shinewater Community Church; The Society of Friends, Herstmonceux; Union Church, Heathfield; Waltham Chase Methodist Church; Welcome Baptist Church, Heathfield
+A number of churches in the UK have been particularly supportive, including Battle Baptist Church; Gateway Christian Fellowship; Horam Chapel; St James Church, Exeter; St John’s Church, Rowlands Castle; St Lawrence, Winslow; St Peter & St Paul, Buckingham; St Wilfrid’s, Willingdon; Shinewater Community Church; The Society of Friends, Herstmonceux; Union Church, Heathfield; Victoria Baptist Church, Eastbourne; Waltham Chase Methodist Church; Welcome Baptist Church, Heathfield

-In 2007 Quicken and the Kabubbu Development Project set up a new church which meets at the Trust High School, the Kabubbu Community Church.
-More than 200 people attend Sunday morning meetings – mostly local families and pupils boarding at the school.
+In 2007 Quicken and the Kabubbu Development Project set up a new church which met at the Trust High School – called the Kabubbu Community Church.
+More than 400 people attended Sunday morning meetings – mostly local families and 300 pupils boarding at the school.
 It’s become known just as “the church that meets at the High School”.

-The service opens with an hour of lively praise and worship and is followed by a preach lasting about 45 minutes.
-There’s also opportunity for testimonies and prayers from the congregation.
-Visitors and volunteers are usually given the chance to attend the church (Visit)
+The service opened with an hour of lively praise and worship followed by a preach lasting about 45 minutes.
+There was also opportunity for testimonies and prayers from the congregation.
+Visitors and volunteers were encouraged to attend the church (Visit)

-A growing demand for a more dedicated building of its own for a range of community services means a move to the centre of Kabubbu to be part of a Community Centre.
+A growing demand for a more dedicated building of its own for a range of community services has meant a move to the centre of Kabubbu to be part of a Community Centre.